NHS Graduate Management Training Scheme

 - 8th in The Times Top 100 Graduate Employers (we’ve been in the Top Ten of The Times Top 100 list every year since 2003).

 - 2015 best use of social media in The Times Top 100 Graduate Employers 2015.

 - HR Graduate Employers of Choice for The Times Top 100 in 2013.
 (Also winners in 2005, 2006, 2008, 2009, 2010, 2011, 2012 & runner up in 2014).

 - Target Jobs Public Sector Graduate Employer of the Year 2012, 2013 & 2014.

 - Social Media Awards 2014 winner of "the best use of social media in a graduate recruitment campaign", and 2013 winner of "best use of social media in graduate recruitment in the public sector".

 - Winner of the Diversity Award, CIPD Recruitment Marketing Awards 2010.

 - 2009 Association of Graduate Recruiters (AGR): Graduate Selection & Assessment Award.
 This is awarded in recognition of the rigour and fairness of the recruitment process.
 (Also winner in 2007 & runner up in 2010).

 - 2009 GTI Online Recruitment Student User Survey: ranked one of the leading online application systems, as voted for by students.

-For the 2018 intake the scheme had over 17,000 applicants and are looking to recruite around 200 trainees to start in September.
-There are now five specialisms to choose from: General Management, Human Resource Management, Finance Management, Health Informatics Management, Policy & Strategy Management and Health Analysis Management.
+For the 2018 intake the scheme had over 17,000 applicants and have recruited over 200 trainees to the sceheme starting in September.
+There are now six specialisms to choose from: General Management, Human Resource Management, Finance Management, Health Informatics Management, Policy & Strategy Management and Health Analysis Management.